WiiMake/WiiMix/README.md

 ## Contributing

 The project is still in it's early stages.
 As such, we appreciate any help that you can provide, whether it's documenting a bug on the [Issues](https://github.com/WiiMake/WiiMix/issues) tab, [creating objectives](#creating-objectives), or [adding new features/fixing bugs in line with our contribution guidelines](https://github.com/WiiMake/WiiMix/blob/master/Contributing.md).
 If you are contributing or using the project, please follow the [code of conduct](https://github.com/WiiMake/WiiMix/blob/master/CODE_OF_CONDUCT.md); we follow the exact same policies as Dolphin Emulator and encourage people to be respectful and make positive contributions to our efforts to relive our favorite games and experience hidden gems through WiiMix.

+## Documentation Notes that I will add eventually once things have been developed

+- Run with -d flag to enable debugging
+- dolphin-memory-engine -d wiimix